2025 Delhi Capitals season

-The 2025 season was the 18th for Indian Premier League franchise Delhi Capitals.
-They finished in 6th place in previous season's league stage.
-Ahead of the season, Axar Patel was announced as the new captain.
+The 2025 season was the 18th season for the Indian Premier League (IPL) cricket franchise Delhi Capitals.
+They were one of the ten teams that competed in the 2025 IPL.
+Ahead of the season, Axar Patel was appointed as the captain.
+The team was coached by Hemang Badani.

-The season was a mixed campaign for the team, who finished 5th in the points table with 15 points from 14 matches.
-Despite showing strong performances and staying in the playoff race until the final stages, they narrowly missed out on qualification.
-Their season featured several close contests and standout individual efforts, but inconsistency at crucial moments cost them a spot in the top four.

-Background
+Delhi Capitals were the last team to be eliminated in the 2025 IPL league stage after their loss to Mumbai Indians.
+They finished the season in fifth place with seven wins from 14 matches.
+KL Rahul scored the most runs (539) while Kuldeep Yadav took the most wickets (15) for Delhi in the 2025 season.

+Pre-season

-The 2025 Indian Premier League is the 18th edition of the Indian Premier League, a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The tournament features ten teams competing in 74 matches from 22 March to 25 May 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Delhi Capitals were one of the four active franchises to not have won the IPL title prior to 2025.
+The team finished in sixth place in the previous season..
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
+Delhi played most their home matches at Arun Jaitley Stadium with two matches played at ACA–VDCA Cricket Stadium.

-Ahead of the season, Hemang Badani replaced Ricky Ponting as Delhi's Head coach.
-It was announced that Venugopal Rao would replace Sourav Ganguly as the Director of Cricket.
-Matthew Mott replaced Pravin Amre as the assistant coach while Munaf Patel was appointed as the bowling coach as James Hopes parted his ways with the franchise.
-Kevin Pietersen joined as the team mentor. and Vijay Bharadwaj joined as the Head of Scouting.
-Gnaneswara Rao and Anton Roux replaced Biju George as Delhi's fielding coach.

 Player retention

 Franchises were allowed to retain a maximum of six players from their squad, including a maximum of five recent international players.
 Franchises were required to submit their retention lists before 31 October 2024.
-Delhi retained four players.
+Delhi retained four players but did not retain their prior captain Rishabh Pant.